Outage Performance and Novel Loss Function for an ML-Assisted Resource Allocation: An Exact Analytical Framework: INTRODUCTION

-The literature contains a reasonable amount of work addressing both (combined or individually) the blockage and outage prediction problem in communication channels when exploiting ML methods~\cite{MOON20221, 8646438, 9121328, 9562750, 9129369, 9512383}.
-In~\cite{MOON20221}, a deep neural network was trained to map user positions and data traffic demand to their corresponding blockage status and optimal beam index.
-The work showed that this scheme could predict blockages in mmWave communications with 90\% accuracy.
-In \cite{8646438}, gated recurrent units were used by a serving base station to predict if a particular link would encounter blockage in the future through previous observations of beamforming vectors.
-This knowledge helped to proactively hand over the communication session to another base station, thereby avoiding sudden link instability.
-For sub-6GHz channels, the authors in~\cite{9121328} showed that there exists mapping functions which could be used to predict optimum mmWave beams and blockage status directly from these channels by leveraging deep learning tools and transfer learning.
-To avoid the requirement of large datasets in~\cite{MOON20221, 8646438, 9121328}, the work in \cite{9562750} implemented a framework for predicting blockages in mmWave and THz systems based on meta-learning that trained a recurrent neural network using just a few data samples.
-Other methods, e.g., combining computer vision and deep learning tools, were also used to identify blockages in mmWave and THz systems in~\cite{9129369} and~\cite{9512383}.
+{Demonstrating its capabilities, ML has been effective in predicting outages, identifying link blockages, and assessing link quality~\cite{wu2022deep, 9112745, 9795301, 8968748, MOON20221, 9562750, 9129369, 9512383}.} For example, in~\cite{MOON20221}, a deep neural network was trained to map user positions and data traffic demand to their corresponding blockage status and optimal beam index.
+It was shown that this scheme could predict blockages in mmWave communications with 90\% accuracy.
+Furthermore,~\cite{9562750} implemented a framework for predicting blockages in mmWave and THz systems based on meta-learning that trained a recurrent neural network using just a few data samples.
+Other methods, e.g., combining computer vision and deep learning tools, were also used to identify blockages in~\cite{9129369} and~\cite{9512383}.